 The Campus School Leadership Council is an elected board of two student representatives from the fourth through eighth grades.
 They are responsible for keeping communication lines open with the student body and are the voice for ECS students.
 Students, teachers, and administrators make suggestions together to help improve our school.
 Their mission is to lead all students in service, social, and personal growth.

-Leadership council encourages students to share their special gifts and talents during the spring ECS Talent Show.
+Leadership Council encourages students to share their special gifts and talents during the spring ECS talent show.
 The students in this council plan, promote, and emcee a wonderful showcase of student talents.
 Examples of performances include gymnastics, dance, comedy, and musical performances.

 Science Olympiad is one of the premier science competitions in the nation, providing rigorous, standards-based challenges to more than 7,300 teams in 50 states.
 Science Olympiad's ever-changing line-up of events in all STEM disciplines exposes students to practicing scientists and career choices, and energizes classroom teachers with a dynamic content experience.
-At Edgewood, we field a team for students in grades 6-8.
+At Edgewood, we field a team for students in grades six through eight.
 During the year, students work to master three to four STEM challenge areas, then compete in events built around those challenge areas at the regional and state levels.
 This group provides students with a terrific opportunity to drill deep into an area of passion and fascination in all areas of science and engineering.

 - January 27, 2018 - Regional competition at University of Wisconsin-Milwaukee